SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 * ipl - Inconsistent Preferred Labels	Finds resources with more then one prefLabel per language.
 FAIL (1): The code [X0SD](2023-09-28-elf-code-list-v1.5.csv#L338-L339) is under investigation, currently resolved manually by changing the preferred label in alternative label
 * ncl - No Common Languages	Checks for common languages in all concept literals.
 FAIL: the concepts are described in the languages of their respective countries
 * oc - Orphan Concepts	Finds all orphan concepts, i.e. those not having semantic relationships to other concepts.
 WARNING (2645): relationships are not created in the CSV and the creation of such relations would need legal analysis
 * ol - Overlapping Labels	Finds concepts with similar (identical) labels.
-FAIL (234): it happens that certain countries uses same labels such as the codes 5WU6 (Netherlands) and 7SJP (Belgium) that use the same label "Europees economisch samenwerkingsverband"
+FAIL (234): it happens that certain countries uses same labels such as the codes 5WU6 (Netherlands) and 7SJP (Belgium) that use the same label "Europees economisch samenwerkingsverband", it doesn't necessarily mean that the concepts are the same.

 The validation against the shacl shapes highlights only the problem of overlapping labels.